Adonat74/my-green-house-hardware-code/README.md

 # my-green-house-hardware-code

-> This is the hardware code for the mygreen house captors
+> This is the hardware code for the my green house captors

 ## Routes(text) to request via bluetooth the datas stored inside the sd card.